Our Community

 Student clubs

 The Sustainability Club is currently working on a project called ‘Sustainable Merritt’ with Merritt’s Honor Society, Phi Theta Kappa.
-This project entails working with the college to align its waste practices with the current laws on food waste and composting.
-Contact President Kristy O’Brien for more information.
+This project will continue; however, new President Leia O’Dell has some additional exciting projects in mind for the spring 2025 semester!
+Feel free to email for more information and for the current meeting schedule.

 The hiking club meets once a month on the second Saturday.
 The hikes are approximately 3-5 miles and will be "led" by volunteers or invited guests.